hggit/Snake-Classic/README.md

 # Snake-Classic
-The classic snake game for windows command line.
+The classic snake game for Windows command line.
-Download Play.exe and run.
+Download "Play.exe" and run.